uw-ictd/XLSXGenerator/README.md

 repo and compare it with the output in the testExpectedOutput folder.
 It will print a json diff and a visual form image diff at the bottom of the page.
 *However*, if you run the test in FireFox, you will see some differences, because the expected output was generated in Chrome.
-Furthermore, you may see minor 1px difference in positioning with different window sizes.

 ### Additional Notes: